Overall COVID-19 Response Plan and Protocols

 - Engineering Controls – Barriers (markers to indicate distance, plexiglass barriers) or recommended engineering controls to separate people.
 Shift staggering including working remotely.

-- Administrative Controls – We have established rules and guidelines, such as cleaning and disinfecting protocols, assigned stairwells and washrooms within the school, designated entrance and exits, staggered drop off and pick up times all to enhance physical distancing measures.
+- Administrative Controls – We have established rules and guidelines, such as cleaning and disinfecting protocols, assigned stairwells and washrooms within the school, designated entrance and exits, staggered drop-off and pick-up times all to enhance physical distancing measures, and a mandatory vaccine policy for staff, volunteers, and visitors

 Pickering College will update policies, procedures and protocols as the COVID-19 situation evolves in collaboration with staff, the Joint Health and Safety Committee and members of the Emergency Response Team based on assessment of risks and emerging best practices.
 The school will communicate any updates to students, staff/faculty, parents and custodians as necessary to allow them to continue in as safe a performance as possible for their roles and responsibilities while on campus.